carlosperate/awesome-microbit/README.md

 All these projects contain steps and resources required for reproduction.

+- [microbit.co.uk Site Index](https://www.microbit.co.uk/index) - The microbit.co.uk website contains an extensive list with all their projects and tutorials.
 - [Quiz:bit](https://github.com/lancaster-university/quiz-bit) - micro:bit programs and a matching application for providing a quiz-voter-style service using micro:bits as the controls.